 The default Windows version setting (Windows 7) works for most applications.
 However, some newer software may require Windows 10, which you can select from the dropdown menu.
 Close the window to save your settings.

-Winetricks simplifies adding Windows libraries, fonts, and runtime components that many applications require.
-Since winetricks is located in the contrib repository rather than main, ensure your system has contrib enabled.
-For details, see our guide on enabling contrib and non-free repositories on Debian.
+Winetricks simplifies adding Windows libraries, fonts, and runtime components that many applications need.
+For native Wine installs, Debian packages it in contrib rather than main, so make sure you enable contrib and non-free repositories on Debian first.

 winetricks --version